cfoust/cy/docs/src/architecture.md

    - `Read`: Reads consist of the shortest sequence of bytes necessary to update the client's terminal to match `cy`'s understanding of that client's screen.
    - `Resize`: Resizing a client indicates to `cy` that it should resize everything on that client's screen and redraw accordingly.

-Streams compose naturally and can form pipes of arbitrary complexity.
+Streams can be composed and form pipes of arbitrary complexity.
 For example, `cy` records terminal sessions by proxying a `Stream` (sort of like `tee`.)

 However, for a terminal multiplexer this is clearly not enough.
 A `Stream` is stateless.
 In other words, there is no way to know what the state of the terminal that is attached to that `Stream`.
 That's where `Screen`s come in.